-The hours of work for the position are 100% of full-time / 37.5 hours per week, working Monday - Friday.
+The hours of work for the position is full-time (37 hours per week) working pattern to be agreed.

 Pension

 You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
 For further information please visit: www.pensions.admin.cam.ac.uk.